leonnicolas/nkml/README.md

       --update-time duration    renewal time for labels in seconds (default 10s)
 ```

-__Note:__ to check kernel modules, __nudl__ needs access to the file _/proc/modules_.
+__Note:__ to check kernel modules, __nkml__ needs access to the file _/proc/modules_.

 ### Label Kernel Modules
 You can label your nodes according to their kernel modules.
 Use the `--label-mod` flag to pass a list of strings.
 If a kernel module found in __/proc/modules__ matches one of the input strings, then the node will be given a label of the format:
 ```
 <label prefix>/<module name>=true
 ```